 Grapevine Lake on final descent into DFW, full again after 4+ years of drought

-Comparing service on these two flights isn’t really a fair fight – the 787 inaugural was a special flight after all – but we received the average service I’ve come to expect over the years with American.
+Comparing service on these two flights isn’t really a fair fight.
+The 787 inaugural was a special flight after all.
+But we received the average service I’ve come to expect over the years with American.
 The FA who served our row was reasonably pleasant, and was nice enough to give me a full can of ginger ale and a replacement plastic knife after I accidentally dropped mine on the floor.
 But they did their drink service, then disappeared.
 Then again, they weren’t rude, which was more than satisfactory for me on a 2-hour flight in coach.

 Following a smooth landing to the south, we had a short taxi to the gate, clocking in a minute early.
 Unlike our morning departure though, there was no gate party to welcome us back to Dallas.

 So how do I think the newest and oldest members of the AA fleet compare to each other?
 On the one hand, there is no comparison.
 The Dreamliner is a state-of-the-art bird, and blows away everything else I’ve sampled in terms of bells and whistles and overall ride quality.
 I especially like the configuration of the power and USB ports.
-I didn’t really notice the cabin pressure difference, but the 787 was much easier on my ears, an important issue for me.
+I didn’t really notice the cabin pressure difference, but the 787 was much easier on my ears.
+That’s an important issue for me.
 However, I do have misgivings about the 9-abreast configuration in Main Cabin.
 This is a tight squeeze, and I’m struggling to see how those seats are going to be comfortable on 10-14 hour flights, especially if you’re stuck in the middle.
 In that category at least, the good old Mad Dog wins.

 ***Un-Disclaimer: aside from a few tweets wishing me a happy flight, I received no compensation from American Airlines for either of these flights***